-Other sorority initiatives under Z-HOPE include: Elder Care, Adopt-a-School, St. Jude’s Children’s Research Hospital, Military Appreciation Week, MLK Day of Global Service, Zetas Have Heart, The Prematurity Awareness Program and The American Cancer Society’s Breast Cancer Awareness Month.
+Other sorority initiatives under Z-HOPE include: Elder Care, Adopt-a-School, St. Jude’s Children’s Research Hospital, Military Appreciation Week, MLK Day of Global Service, Zetas Have Heart, The March of Dimes’ Prematurity Awareness Program and The American Cancer Society’s Breast Cancer Awareness.

 A unique feature of Z-HOPE is its focus on community collaboration, partnership and outreach.
 Omicron Omicron Zeta Chapter takes our programs to the people and utilizes existing community resources to produce the maximum program effects.
 We continue to foster partnerships with local and national organizations with similar interest.